pedrodacostaribeiro/Amazon/README.md

 ## Connect To Amazon EC2 With PuTTY On Windows
 First download Putty.exe and puttygen.exe (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

-Run puttygen.exe then click and Load -> choose your Key Pair -> save private Key
+ - Run puttygen.exe then click and Load -> choose your Key Pair -> save private Key

-run Putty.exe insert ip add of your istance
+ - Run Putty.exe insert ip add of your istance
-(On EC2 Dashboard -> Instances -> Connect -> item Connect to your instance using its Public DNS) on Conection -> data inser the user "ec2-user" on SSH ->Auth choose the .ppk file that u just create return on session choose a name and save
+(EC2 Dashboard -> Instances -> Connect -> item 4.Connect to your instance using its Public DNS)

+   On Conection -> data inser the user "ec2-user" and SSH ->Auth choose the .ppk file that u just create return on session choose a name and save it.

 Done!!